-Q. Which areas of care will be looked at as part of Phase 2 of the Path to Excellence?
+Q. Which areas of care will be looked at as part of Phase Two of the Path to Excellence?

-Work is still ongoing to develop these ideas further.
+Work is still ongoing to refine these ideas further.

 We understand that people want to know right now exactly what services will be where in the future, so they have that certainty.